yazi-rs/yazi-rs.github.io/docs/faq.md

 ## I don't like nerd‐fonts! {#dont-like-nerd-fonts}

-Yazi has `nerd-fonts` enabled by default, it looks really cool!
+Yazi has `nerd-fonts` icons enabled by default, it looks really cool!

 If you don't want to use it and want things to be calm, sure, you can modify these icons as much as you want in [`theme.toml`](/docs/configuration/theme):